streamdal/streamdal/README.md

 MIT License

-Copyright (c) 2023 Batch.sh Inc. DBA Streamdal.com
+Copyright (c) 2023 Batch.sh Inc. D.B.A.
+Streamdal.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal